Amy LaVere

-Amy LaVere is an American singer, songwriter, upright bass player and actress based in Memphis, Tennessee.
+Amy LaVere is an American singer, songwriter, and upright bass player based in Memphis, Tennessee.
 Her music is classified as Americana.
-She has released six albums on Memphis label Archer Records, and has acting credits in motion pictures.
+She has released six albums on Memphis label Archer Records.

 Early life

 LaVere was born in Shreveport, Louisiana, and grew up in Bethany, Louisiana, a small Texas–Louisiana border town in the Piney Woods region, nurtured by musical parents with a passion for traditional country music.
 Her family moved 13 times by the time she entered high school, ultimately landing in Detroit where LaVere fronted the alt rockband Last Minute while still in her teens.

 Career

 The early 1990s found LaVere in Nashville as part of the burgeoning Lower Broadway scene, where she began to play upright bass as half of the popular roots duo The Gabe & Amy Show.
 By 1999, she had moved to Memphis where she began work at Sun Studio.

 In early 2006, LaVere released her debut album This World Is Not My Home on indie label Archer Records to instant national acclaim.
 She was joined on her album by many accomplished artists, including southern bluesman Jimbo Mathus, formerly of the Squirrel Nut Zippers.
 The Los Angeles Daily News raved at the time, "Something like this doesn't come along every day."
 LaVere also began a nascent acting career starting with her cameo as Rockabilly queen Wanda Jackson in Walk The Line and continued with featured role in Craig Brewer's Black Snake Moan.

 In 2007, LaVere went into the studio with producer, Jim Dickinson to record her second album, Anchors & Anvils.
 Dickinson captured LaVere and band at his Zebra Ranch recording barn 'art project' in rural Mississippi.

 Archer Records released Anchors and Anvils in May 2007.
 Her second album rose to number six on the Americana Music Charts and earned LaVere a nomination for the Americana Music Association Awards' Best New Or Emerging Artist.
 She toured the United States from coast to coast, played a series of dates with The Swell Season, performed at the Austin City Limits Festival, and shared the stage at the Americana Music Conference with Lyle Lovett, Todd Snider, and others.